A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 The one caveat is that the traffic in Bangkok is deplorable – and minutes spent sitting in traffic cost money and precious vacation time.

-Therefore, we mostly relied on public transportation that got us off of the roads – either the BTS Skytrain, the MTR subway or the Bangkok ferries.
+Therefore, we mostly relied on public transportation that got us off of the roads – either the BTS Skytrain, the MTR subway or the ferries.

 Train arriving at BTS Skytrain station in Bangkok, Thailand